-The bokashi system can be used for all of your kitchen and food scraps.
+Using bokashi composting you can compost all of your kitchen and food scraps.
 Vegetable peelings, fruit skins, peels, leftover salads and everything that you would throw in a ‘traditional composter’.
-Unlike a traditional compost system, you can also throw cooked food scraps, meat, dairy, baked goods (bread, cookies etc), egg shells… All food waste!
+Unlike a traditional compost system, you can also add cooked food scraps, meat, bones, dairy, baked goods (bread, cookies etc), egg shells… All food waste!

 To be honest, it’s probably easier to just think about what should not go in the bokashi kitchen composter.
 That list is much shorter!!

-Things to keep out of your bokashi kitchen composter:
+Things to keep out of your bokashi bucket

 - Moldy or rotten food (excessively moldy food will introduce too much blue/green mold and may send your bin bad.
 An occasional moldy grape or apple core is fine but don’t overload your bokashi bin with rotten items)

 - Excess liquids including grease and oil.
 Too much liquid prevents the good bacteria from thriving and may send your bin bad.

 Can I put garden waste in my bokashi bucket?